-Guardianship is the legal process of assisting a person, whose mental disability has cause incompetence, in making decisions for herself/himself regarding personal affairs (such as place of residence and medical care).
+Guardianship is the legal process of assisting a person, whose mental disability has incapacitated them, making it impossible for them to make decisions for herself/himself regarding personal affairs (such as place of residence and medical care).
 When a person has been adjudged by the Probate Court to be mentally incapacitated and incapable of making informed decisions without the risk of harm, then a guardian may be appointed.
 A person under guardianship is known as a ward.

 Or simply: A person appointed by the court to be responsible for the care, treatment, habilitation, support and maintenance of an incapacitated person.